vuejs/docs/src/guide/typescript/composition-api.md

 </template>
 ```

+To get the right DOM interface you can check pages like [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#technical_summary).

 Note that for strict type safety, it is necessary to use optional chaining or type guards when accessing `el.value`.
 This is because the initial ref value is `null` until the component is mounted, and it can also be set to `null` if the referenced element is unmounted by `v-if`.

 ## Typing Component Template Refs {#typing-component-template-refs}